 What's a better choice - a canoe, kayak or paddleboard?

 For novices on our Guided Adventures, we overwhelmingly recommend that they start with a kayak.
-The ubiquitous images of X-gamer-types careening over waterfalls notwithstanding, kayaking is much easier for beginners to get the hang of than canoes.
+The ubiquitous images of X-gamer-types careening over waterfalls notwithstanding, kayaking is much easier for beginners to get the hang of than canoes or paddle boards (SUPs).
 Our recreational kayaks are extremely stable designs, highly resistant to capsize, and the double bladed paddle makes learning to adequately control the boat significantly easier.
 We find that most novice paddlers are comfortable with basic handling in less than fifteen minutes.
 Kayaks also have an advantage over canoes in breezy or windy conditions, as the lower profile has less of a tendency to weather vane in the wind.
 It's also true that in a tandem canoe, two paddlers must learn to work together, which doesn't always go so well - some in the paddlesports industry have given canoes the moniker “divorce boats”!

 Paddleboards are surprisingly easy for most reasonably fit people as well.
 We recommend that beginners start while kneeling to get a little bit of feel for the board before attempting to stand, but most seem to get the hang of it pretty quickly.
 SUP's do engage the legs, so provide more of a workout, but paddling isn't an overly strenuous activity in any case.

 Paddleboards aren't as versatile as canoes and kayaks, so are best for best for day outings, although several manufacturers do produce expedition SUP's which have surprising capacity and can be outfitted for multi-day excursions.
 We expect that many people captivated by SUP's may transition to solo or tandem canoes eventually; the paddlestrokes involved are virtually identical, and the canoe has advantages that a paddleboard can never match.